codess-aus/FCC100DaysOfCode/README.md

 #Day061 Finished Kithgard Dungeon and did 9 levels of Backwoods Forest.
 I definitely took way longer to work through this the first time.
 Being familiar with the concepts makes everything much easier... and so much quicker.
 And better.

+#Day062 did a bunch of code combat levels, and then looked at factorials on freecodecamp.

+#day063 #100daysofcode went to #SheCodes for a casual #hackday and worked on some #Microsoft #botframework stuff in #python Always more fun when you get to code with people you love being around Purple heart❤Blue heartYellow heartGreen heart❤Orange heartYellow heartRevolving hearts

+#day064 #100daysofcode went to learn the #GirlsProgrammingNetwork #python tutorials at ECU today.
+Next week we get to teach it to 14 year olds.

+#Day065 #100DaysOfCode Finished going through all the content for building the Secret Diary Chatbot for the #GirlsProgrammingNetwork That was really fun.
+I learn so much better when incentivized by the idea of teaching others how to learn.